 - tram: Infante stop (line 1)

 - bus: many bus lines run in the Ribeira distrcit.
-The hop-on hop-off tourist buses are also quite an interesting option to discover the neighborhood if you don’t feel like walking.
+The hop-on hop-off tourist buses also make a stop on the avenue.

 - funicular: between the Dom Luis I Bridge and the Praça da Batalha.